DataSF/housing-data-hub/policies/_posts/2014-07-20-inclusionary-housing.md

 The BMR units are allocated through a lottery process.
 All individuals and households can enter the lottery.
 However, applicants must meet income requirements and certain conditions determine preferences in the lottery ranking process.

 ### Income levels served
 Inclusionary housing programs serve individuals and families ranging from 55% of Area Median Income to 120% of Area Median Income.
-The table shows income levels based on persons per household.
+The table shows income levels based on persons per household for 2016.

 AMI | One | Two | Three | Four
 ----|-----|-----|-------|------